NullRoz007/HelixAsm/README.md

 ![CLI Showcase](https://github.com/NullRoz007/HelixAsm/blob/main/images/cli.png)

-See [HelixAsm](https://nullroz007.github.io/HelixWeb/) for a live example.
+See [HelixWeb](https://nullroz007.github.io/HelixWeb/) for a live example.

 ### Features
 - Tokenizer, parser, and code generator
+- Output compiled HSM assembly into a game ready SpongeV2 Schematic
 - CLI interface powered by citty and consola
 - Bundled with esbuild
 - Can be compiled into a standalone executable